2023 Best Value Rehabilitation Professions Bachelor's Degree Schools in the Southeast Region

 Top 10 Best Rehabilitation & Therapeutic Professions Bachelor's Degree Schools

 Our analysis found Western Carolina University to be the best value school for rehabilitation and therapeutic professions students who want to pursue a bachelor’s degree in the Southeast Region .
-WCU is a fairly large public school located in the town of Cullowhee.
+WCU is a large public school located in the town of Cullowhee.

 Full Rehabilitation & Therapeutic Professions at Western Carolina University Report

-Out of the 44 schools in the Southeast Region that were part of this year’s ranking, Middle Georgia State University landed the # 2 spot on the list.
+The excellent bachelor’s degree programs at Middle Georgia State University helped the school earn the #2 place on this year’s ranking of the best value rehabilitation and therapeutic professions schools in the Southeast Region .
 Located in the medium-sized city of Macon, Middle Georgia State University is a public school with a medium-sized student population.

-The excellent bachelor’s degree programs at East Tennessee State University helped the school earn the #3 place on this year’s ranking of the best value rehabilitation and therapeutic professions schools in the Southeast Region .
-Located in the city of Johnson City, ETSU is a public college with a large student population.
+You’ll join some of the best and brightest minds around you if you attend East Tennessee State University.
+The school came in at #3 on this year’s Best Value Rehabilitation Professions Bachelor’s Degree Schools in the Southeast Region list.
+Located in the small city of Johnson City, ETSU is a public school with a large student population.

 The average tuition and fees for an out-of-state undergraduate student at ETSU are $12,740 a year.

-A rank of #5 on this year’s list means Florida International University is a great value for rehabilitation and therapeutic professions students working on their bachelor’s degree.
+The excellent bachelor’s degree programs at Florida International University helped the school earn the #5 place on this year’s ranking of the best value rehabilitation and therapeutic professions schools in the Southeast Region .
 Located in the large suburb of Miami, FIU is a public college with a fairly large student population.

 As a testament to the quality of education it offers, FIU also is in the top 15% of our Best Rehabilitation Professions Bachelor’s Degree Schools in the Southeast Region ranking.